Termarr Johnson: Professional career

 The Pittsburgh Pirates selected Johnson in the first round, with the fourth overall selection, of the 2022 Major League Baseball draft.
 Johnson signed with the Pirates and received a $7,219,000 signing bonus.

 Johnson made his professional debut with the Rookie-level Florida Complex League Pirates.
 After nine games, he was promoted to the Bradenton Marauders of the Single-A Florida State League.
-Over 23 games between the two teams, he batted .222 with one home run, six RBIs, and six stolen bases.
-He returned to Bradenton to open the 2023 season.
+Over 23 games between the two teams, he batted .222 with one home run, six RBI, and six stolen bases.
+Johnson returned to Bradenton to open the 2023 season.
 In early August, he was promoted to the Greensboro Grasshoppers of the High-A South Atlantic League.
-Over 105 games played, Johnson compiled a slash line of .244/.422/.438 with 18 home runs, 59 RBIs, 12 doubles, and ten stolen bases.
+Over 105 games played, Johnson compiled a slash line of .244/.422/.438 with 18 home runs, 59 RBI, 12 doubles, and ten stolen bases.
 He was assigned back to Greensboro to open the 2024 season.
-In late August, he was promoted to the Altoona Curve of the Double-A Eastern League.
-Over 124 games between the two teams, Johnson batted .237 with 15 home runs, 54 RBIs, and 22 stolen bases.
-He was assigned to Altoona to open the 2025 season.
+In late August, Johnson was promoted to the Altoona Curve of the Double-A Eastern League.
+Across 124 appearances split between the two affiliates, Johnson batted .237 with 15 home runs, 54 RBI, and 22 stolen bases.

+Johnson was assigned back to Altoona for the entirety of the 2025 season.
+He played in 119 games and hit .272 with nine home runs, 35 RBI, and 20 stolen bases.
+Johnson opened the 2026 season with the Indianapolis Indians of the Triple-A International League.
+In mid-August, he was placed on the injured list with a torn ACL and LCL, ending his season prematurely.
+Johnson played in 96 games for the Indians prior to his injury and hit .199 with eight home runs, 37 RBI, and 24 stolen bases.